In this article

-The orthotic management of Foot Drop is often achieved with the use of an Ankle Foot Orthosis (AFO), sometimes referred to as a splint or brace.
+The orthotic management of Foot Drop is often untertaken with an Ankle Foot Orthosis (AFO), sometimes referred to as a splint or brace.
 These come in two major classes, either stock or custom-made devices.
 Both types of appliances have advantages and disadvantages to them.

 Foot drop can have many causes